tobias-nolz/vnegnn/README.md

 Without parameters, the script will process the data for the allosteric site prediction.
 For the other datasets, you need to specify the data directory.

+Note: You will need MSMS installed and available in your PATH for surface generation.
+You can download MSMS from [here](https://ccsb.scripps.edu/msms/downloads/).
+After downloading, make sure to add the MSMS binary to your system PATH.

 ## Data Structure

 ```